jbanday808/Terraform-Full-Course-Aws/lessons/day01/README.md

 ```

 ## Next Steps
-Move to Day 2 to explore Terraform Providers and how they connect Terraform to AWS.
+Continue to Day 2 to see how Terraform Providers link your setup directly to AWS.